Industrial Law

 Industrial law forms the part of commercial law that is directed toward manufacturing companies and their products and services.
 It is an interdisciplinary domain in which technical, economic, and legal matters are closely interconnected.
 Thinking outside the box and working collaboratively across functions are essential here.

 What sets this practice-driven field apart is that industrial-technical matters must be captured and understood in depth before they can be properly evaluated in legal terms.
-Lawyers work closely hand in hand as part of multidisciplinary teams with product developers, sales and procurement specialists, technologists and project engineers, to structure and prepare product data sheets, development milestones, specifications and requirements documents, or parameters for performance and acceptance testing, ensuring that, in the next step, they can be incorporated into a legally sound contract or subsumed under a statutory or contractual provision.
+I work independently in direct collaboration with my clients’ experts or as part of interdisciplinary teams with product developers, sales and procurement specialists, technologists and project engineers.
+I review, structure and prepare product data sheets, development milestones, specifications, requirements documents, and parameters for performance and acceptance testing to ensure that these materials can be integrated into legally sound contracts and provide the clarity required to enforce claims or to defend against unfounded demands.

 Albert Einstein